 Working with Joel almost daily for a month helped me to develop new skills as an educator.
 As more people come to my space wanting to learn how to blow glass, I've committed more of my energy towards becoming a better teacher; this experience was quite helpful with that.
 I'm looking forward to bringing artists of all different mediums out to participate in my residency program in the future.
 If you are interested in learning more please contact me here or send an email to firstname.lastname@example.org

-Hannah’s color matching capabilities and attention to detail, are what make her clothing the perfect mix of function and fashion.
-Her work is truly the best fitting and feeling clothing I’ve ever had.
+Her clothing is the perfect mix of function and fashion; it is truly the best fitting and feeling clothing I’ve ever had...

-Drop your email to get first dibs on new website releases
+Drop your email for exclusive content and first dibs on releases.